h-skye/photo_viewer/README.md

 HTML5/CSS3

 Libaries being used:
-Nodemon - For convenience of server testing/channges Express - For better API building
+nodemon - For convenience of server testing/channges express - For better API building csvtojson - Converting csv to json formatting node-cache - Caching module that works like memcached (lightweight 55kb) vs memory-cache (not as popular and was not updated as frequently)

 React - create-react-app

 ## React Component Structure